JannieI/canvas-workstation-V3/src/app/roadmap.md

     - #pagenr and #pages in Template: it takes the page Nr from the template, and not the main Dashboard.
 Consider changing it.
     - consider HTML or MarkDown inside text boxes and bullets.
 Consider the benefit.
     - Bullets: move up and down arrows to arrange the points
+    - Text: add StrikeThrough to bold, italics.
+SuperScript and SubScript ??

     Draw Mode (Shapes):